thiagordp/text_regression_in_law_judgments/README.md

 - Bag of Words with TF values
 - Bag of Words with TF-IDF values
-- Word embeddings trained from large legal corpora (TODO: Cite out paper)
+- Word embeddings trained from large legal corpora (TODO: Cite our paper)
 - Bag of Words with Word embeddings values
 - Word Embeddings with Dimensionality Reduction